Maeva2408/DE1_term_project/README.md

 To facilitate the comparaison between state for the income and the homicide rate:
 I decided to calculate the average of all states and I qualified it either Rich or poor if they were higher or lower than the average.
 I did the same for the Homicide rate.
-Here is the part of the code
+Here is the part of the code:

 `case
 when homicide_rate > avg(homicide_rate) OVER () then 'High_homicide_rate'
 when homicide_rate < avg(homicide_rate) OVER () then 'low_homicide_rate'